Prime Video app on a smart TV.

 Comedic movies can be goofy, clever, tragic, melancholy, or uplifting.
-If you’re looking for something to watch, Prime Video has a little bit of all of that.
-Here are the 10 funniest comedies streaming on Amazon Prime Video.
+If you're looking for something to watch, Prime Video has a little bit of all of that.
+Here are the 10 funniest comedies streaming for free on Amazon Prime Video.

 Anchorman 2: The Legend Continues